stefan-hoeck/idris2-elab-util/README.md

 This will print an impressive amount of information about the structure of the underlying syntax tree together with its type: `TTImp`.
-Quite a bit of information is "wasted" on source location information.
+Quite a bit of space is "wasted" on source location information.
 In order to render this a bit more readable while still trying to make the underlying structure visible, a pretty printer is provided: